yeekangc/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/s8.png)

-8. Open your Github do some changes in **(views -> user.js)** in user repo , this step is required to trigger the Tekton pipeline.
-Then wait for a while and you will see in Tekton pipeline dashboard in your your application successfully build and deploy.
+8. Open your Github do some changes in **(views -> user.js)** in user repository, important step to trigger the Tekton pipeline.

+9. Next, open your Tekton dashboard on left from Tekton dropdown select **Pipeline Runs**.

+10. Wait for sometime until you see your Status as **All tasks completed executing**.
+It means we have successfully integrated our central repo to our Tekton instance on IBM Cloud Pak for applciations.

-**IMPORTANT NOTE** : First do the changes in user repo and once it is successfully deployed then update the admin repo.(vice versa)
+**IMPORTANT NOTE** : First do the changes in **User repository** and once it is successfully build and deploy then update the **Admin repository** or vice versa.

-For more details about Tekton, please check out this great tutorial [here] (https://developer.ibm.com/tutorials/deploy-appsody-to-openshift-with-tekton-pipelines/)
+For more details about Tekton, please check out this great tutorial [here](https://developer.ibm.com/tutorials/deploy-appsody-to-openshift-with-tekton-pipelines/)

 ![GitHub Logo](images/s9.png)